Nandurbar Lok Sabha constituency

-Nandurbar Lok Sabha constituency is one of the 48 Lok Sabha (parliamentary) constituencies of Maharashtra state in western India.
+Nandurbar is one of the 48 Lok Sabha (parliamentary) constituencies of Maharashtra state in western India.
 Presently, four of its Vidhan Sabha segments are located in Nandurbar district, while the other two segments are located in Dhule district.

 Assembly segments

 Presently, after the implementation of the delimitation of the parliamentary constituencies in 2008, Nandurbar Lok Sabha constituency comprises six Vidhan Sabha segments.
 These segments are:

 Before the delimitation, Nandurbar Lok Sabha constituency comprised the following six Vidhan Sabha (legislative assembly) segments: